libklein/pdptw-python/README.md

 ## Methodology

 We solve this problem using a LNS.

+## Aims and Scope

 The implementation focuses on providing boilerplate code to easily implement a sophisticated LNS and hence comprises only a very limited number of operators.

 ### Destroy/Repair